zfengg/HUSTtex/README.md

-# fzHUST
+# HUSTtex
-A series of LaTeX templates for the tasks included in the undergraduate thesis at Huazhong University of Science and Technology.
-I hope this repository will help you finish your job more effectively and elegantly.
+A series of `LaTeX` templates for the tasks to complete the undergraduate thesis at Huazhong University of Science and Technology.

-Sincerely, the editor TexStudio is recommended by Zhou and be sure to set the compiler as XeLaTeX.
+I hope this repository can help you finish your job more effectively and elegantly.
+The TeX editor [TeXstudio](https://www.texstudio.org/) is recommended by Zhou and be sure to set the compiler as XeLaTeX.

-Please feel free to contact Zhou Feng at fengzhou1113@gmail.com if you have any question or suggestion.
+Please feel free to open a issue if you have any question or suggestion.

-Thank you for your help!